-From catalog analyst to E-commerce & Automation Specialist — driven by one question that's shaped every role I've held: "Is there a faster, better way to do this?"
+From catalog analyst to automation builder to certified Amazon Ads strategist — driven by one question that's shaped every role I've held: "Is there a faster, better way to do this?"

 Before I do a task twice, I ask whether I should do it at all.
 Most "this is just how we work" processes are really automation opportunities waiting to be named.
 I surface them, scope them, and ship the fix.